3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 This extension is meant to be an exact specification of geometric, appearance-related, material and in fact arbitrary properties, and consumers MUST interpret it as such.
 However, the intent is also to enable editors of 3MF files to use the designated data structures for efficient interoperability and post-processing of the geometry and properties described in this extension.

 A producer using the level set of the volumetric specification MUST mark the extension as required, as described in the core specification.
 Producers only using the other volume data elements, in particular color-, composite- and property-elements, MAY mark the extension as REQUIRED, and MAY be marked as RECOMMENDED.
-Consumers of 3MF files that do not mark the volumetric extension as required are thus assured that the geometric shape of objects in this 3MF file are not altered by the volumetric specification.
+Producers of 3MF files that do not mark the volumetric extension as required are thus assured that the geometric shape of objects in this 3MF file are not altered by the volumetric specification.

 # Chapter 2.
 Functions and Function Types